aupc2061/SkyRoute/README.md

 # SkyRoute - Airline Management Website

 A modern, full-stack web application for managing airline operations and bookings.
-Built with Next.js, TypeScript, and Tailwind CSS, SkyRoute offers a seamless experience for customers.
+Built with Next.js, TypeScript, and Tailwind CSS, SkyRoute offers a seamless ans smooth experience for customers.

 ## Features